Technigo/project-custom-hooks-qr-code-generator-vite/README.md

 # QR Code Generator - Custom Hook Project

-The QR Code Generator project lets users type in a URL, turn it into a QR code, and download it as an image.
+The QR Code Generator project lets users type in a URL, turn it into a QR code and download it as an image.
 This project is built with the qrcode libary with a custom hook.